dem1995/machine-learning/curriculum/svms/README.md

 Looking at the line again, we've highlighted the closest vectors, known as the **_support vectors_** as well as indicated what we mean when we say "maximizing the distance to the closest sample in each class", also known as the **_margin_**.

 ![maximizing margin image](https://raw.githubusercontent.com/dem1995/algorithms/main/svms/maximum_margin.png)

+The margin can be imagined as a sort of street, where the separating hyperplane is the median and the the lines passing through the support vectors are the curbs.

 ### Support Vector Intuition
 Notice that, as the optimal hyperplane is that which separates the classes and maximizes the margin to the closest vectors (aka the support vectors), **the optimal hyperplane is entirely defined by the support vectors**.
 The support vectors are alternatively given as the collection of vectors that **lie on the margin boundary** (take a moment to convince yourself that these are the same).